FAQ (Third-Party Risk)

 How can I view my risk score?

 Customers of the Third-Party Intelligence module can view their risk score on the relevant Intelligence Card™, which lists the “triggered risk rules” and associated data that compose the risk score.
-Additionally, a full list of the risk rules can be found here.
+Recorded Future clients can view the full list of the risk rules here.

 Since Recorded Future’s risk scores update automatically, once an organization remediates the root cause behind a triggered risk rule, it will be incorporated into the risk score according to automatic age-out criteria and timeliness factors associated with each risk rule.

 I’m not a Recorded Future customer.
 Can I view my risk score?

 Scored organizations that are not currently Recorded Future customers can request a limited review of their Third-Party Intelligence risk score here.
 These reports do not provide the specific score but do show the “triggered risk rules” that determine the overall score for a company and a brief explanation of why they matter.

 Generally, we limit these complimentary requests for a company’s risk exposure to once per quarter.